OpenPj/alfresco-process-services-docker-deployment/extensions/README.md

 # Extensions

-Put here your APS extensions (activiti-extensions.jar or activiti-app.war)
+Put here your activiti-app and activiti-admin WARs and APS extensions (activiti-app.war, activiti-admin.war and activiti-extensions.jar)